dsedov/luciaos_website/index.md

 World without files, folders, or organizational systems is unsettling, isn't it?
 This reaction reveals how deeply we've internalized computing conventions that were never inherently natural to human cognition.
 They simply became standard through repetition and ubiquity.
 When I speak of "computers," I'm referring not just to traditional desktop machines, but to the entire ecosystem of digital interfaces that now permeate our lives: smartphones, tablets, smart TVs, watches, thermostats, and countless other devices.
 What unites these technologies is not their form factor but a fundamental dynamic: rather than these systems adapting to accommodate human intuition, we have collectively modified our thought patterns, organizational instincts, and daily habits to accommodate their limitations and requirements.

-You may be asking why I'm criticizing modern UX.
+You may be asking why I'm criticizing modern user experience.
 Clearly many talented designers and engineers think tirelessly about how to make our experiences more natural and make our lives better.
 I believe they all try to truly make our lives better, but they're held by technological convention.
 The fact that we praise current design innovations just tells me that we're so far away from what people actually need that any small move towards "natural" feels like a huge achievement.

 Let's go back a bit.